-The facility shall not adversely affect historic resources listed in Division IX of this code the Community Development Plan, Part 2 (or inventory of historic resources adopted by the City).
+The facility shall not adversely affect historic resources listed in Division IX of this code (or inventory of historic resources adopted by the City).
 A facility complies with this standard if the site and adjoining land do not contain an identified historic resource and are not in an historic district.
 If the site or adjoining land contains such a resource, then the applicant shall show the facility design preserves the historic resource character.